SeismicSystems/documentation/language_and_vm/documentation.md

 *   Currently, shielded arrays only work with the shielded types (`suint`, `sint`, `saddress` and `sbool`).
 *   Shielded `bytes` or `string` arrays are **not yet supported**.
+*   It is very likely that some of our intermediary representation is not strictly correct, which would lead into less optimized code as IR is fundamental to optimization passes.